 Join Steve Schubert and Dave Berry for a walk adjacent to the coastal sand dunes and southernmost reaches of Morro Bay during a falling to a minus tide, focusing on upland passerines, raptors in flight, aquatic waterfowl, shorebirds, and long-legged waders.
 Overview of the natural history, flora and fauna will also be discussed.
 Habitats will include: estuary, coastal salt marsh and mudflats, coastal dune scrub, and planted eucalyptus trees.
 Note: hiking in loose sand on gently undulating terrain for 1.5 - 2.0 miles, moderate difficulty.
 Optional continuation to crest of the dunes overlooking the sandy shore and Pacific inshore waters of Estero Bay.
 Meets at Sea Pines Golf Resort.
 1945 Solano St, Los Osos.

-Enjoy a leisurely boating tour of the bay and estuary with Jon Dunn, Scott Weidensaul and Tom Edell in an open-deck 34-foot power catamaran.
+Enjoy a leisurely boating tour of the bay and estuary with Scott Weidensaul, Tom Edell and Kevin Zimmer in an open-deck 34-foot power catamaran.
 View a variety of shorebirds and waterfowl, often at close range.
 The boat will move slowly enough for you to see details of many species that you normally see only through a scope from shore.
 Good photo opportunities, but no tripods.
 Dress warmly.
 Meets at Sub Sea Tours, 699 Embarcadero, #9, Morro Bay.

 Join Greg Miller, Jon Dunn & Bettina Eastman for a birding stroll on the Morro Bay State Park Marina Boardwalk.
 The Boardwalk provides opportunities for viewing a variety of shorebirds, ducks, geese, loons, grebes, gulls, terns and herons.
 Peregrine Falcons and other raptors are often seen. this is a level half-mile walk especially suited for photographers, wheelchairs and those using walkers and canes.
 Meets at the Peninsula Trail Head, southeast end of the State Park Marina parking lot, across from Morro Bay State Park Campground.